-26 7.
-Subject to the ultimate authority of the Board of Trustees, including the authority delegated to the 27 President by the Board of Trustees, the Faculty shall be self-governing in a manner not inconsistent 28 with the provisions of the collective bargaining agreement.
-The Faculty, through its designated 29 bodies, shall have shared responsibility for: establishing entrance requirements to the University; 30 establishing the curriculum for each degree and course offered by NYIT, including the 31 appropriateness of the mode and method of instruction intended for each course; evaluating and 32 recommending candidates for appointment, tenure and promotion and undertaking any other 33 actions necessary to carry out its professional responsibilities as specified in this agreement.
+- shall compile the written statement of the organization and procedures agreed upon by each School and shall submit this statement to the academic Deans, who shall distribute copies to all faculty members. - 7.
+Subject to the ultimate authority of the Board of Trustees, including the authority delegated to the President by the Board of Trustees, the Faculty shall be self-governing in a manner not inconsistent with the provisions of the collective bargaining agreement.
+The Faculty, through its designated bodies, shall have shared responsibility for: establishing entrance requirements to the University; establishing the curriculum for each degree and course offered by NYIT, including the appropriateness of the mode and method of instruction intended for each course; evaluating and recommending candidates for appointment, tenure and promotion and undertaking any other actions necessary to carry out its professional responsibilities as specified in this agreement.